raschild6/blocksworld_problem/README.md

             (MemberLink
                 (VariableNode "$next-state")
-                    ;; ERROR: This pattern match should be limited to the "$old-states" variable ;; Moreover it returns a SetLink, instead I would like a ListLink so that MemberLink is evaluated correctly
+                    ;; ERROR: This pattern match should be limited to the "$old-states" variable (BindLink
-                    (BindLink
                         (VariableList
                             (TypedVariableLink (VariableNode "$A") (TypeNode "ConceptNode"))